 In its dry form, fire clay is often buff or grey, though like other clays it lightens when it’s fired.

 When it is dry, fire clay is sold in a powdered form.
 However, it will often contain oversized particles, that give it a gritty quality.
 As such, fire clay can give the clay body it is added to a ‘toothy’ grogged look.

 As well as alumina and silica, fire clay contains a significant amount of iron.
 When added to another clay, like stoneware, the iron impurities in the fire clay give the stoneware a speckled appearance.

 Another feature of fire clay is that it improves the plasticity of the clay to which it’s added.

 Final Thoughts on Types of Clay for Pottery

-Before you go, for a quick overview of the properties of earthenware, stoneware and porcelain clay, check out my video.
+Before you go, for an overview of the properties of earthenware, stoneware, and porcelain clay, check out my full video here.

 If you are starting out in ceramics, the array of different types of clay for pottery can feel daunting.
 I hope the information outlined above will give you an understanding of the broad categories of clay available.
 Once you have grasped the basics, you will get to know the different types of clay within these categories.
 And you will figure out exactly which type of clay suits your needs and way of working.